 What I hadn’t expected alongside the thriller pace was the underpinning theme of mental heath and how we are affected by grief and guilt.
 I thought Mel Sherratt handled these elements sensitively without detracting from the breakneck plot.

 The Girls Next Door is a highly entertaining, fast paced and exciting read and I’m sure this book is going to be a huge hit with crime fans everywhere.
 I’m really looking forward to reading more about Eden in the future.

 Mel writes gritty crime dramas, psychological suspense and fiction with a punch – or grit-lit, as she calls it.
 Shortlisted for the prestigious CWA (Crime Writer’s Association) Dagger in Library Award 2014, Mel’s inspiration comes from authors such as Martina Cole, Lynda la Plante, Mandasue Heller and Elizabeth Haynes.
 Since 2012, all eight of her crime novels have been bestsellers, each one climbing into the kindle UK top 20 and she has had several number ones.
 Mel has also had numerous Kindle All-star awards, for best read author and best titles.

 Mel also writes contemporary fiction under the name of Marcie Steele – Stirred with Love was published in September 2015, The Little Market Stall of Hope and Heartbreak in December 2015 and The Second Chance Shoe Shop in April 2016.

 (You can read my review of The Second Chance Shoe Shop here.)

-Mel lives in Stoke-on-Trent, Staffordshire, with my husband and terrier, Dexter (named after the TV serial killer) and makes liberal use of her hometown as a backdrop for some of her books.
+Mel lives in Stoke-on-Trent, Staffordshire, with her husband and terrier, Dexter (named after the TV serial killer) and makes liberal use of her hometown as a backdrop for some of her books.